haroldjcastillo/ethereum-land/README.md

 # Ethereum-land

-In this project I have created an `Ethereum` consumer and a `Smart Contract` like an exmple
+In this project I have created an `Ethereum` consumer and a `Smart Contract`

 1. Install MetaMask Chrome Extension see this web site https://metamask.io/.